dotnet/docs-maui/docs/fundamentals/controltemplate.md

 }
 ```

-In this example, the `Label` object named `changeThemeLabel` is retrieved once the `ControlTemplate` has been instantiated. `changeThemeLabel` can then be accessed and manipulated by the `AccessTemplateElementPage` class.
-The following screenshot shows that the text displayed by the `Label` has been changed:
+In this example, the <xref:Microsoft.Maui.Controls.Label> object named `changeThemeLabel` is retrieved once the `ControlTemplate` has been instantiated. `changeThemeLabel` can then be accessed and manipulated by the `AccessTemplateElementPage` class.
+The following screenshot shows that the text displayed by the <xref:Microsoft.Maui.Controls.Label> has been changed:

 :::image type="content" source="media/controltemplate/get-named-element.png" alt-text="Screenshot of templated page object that's changed.":::